netdata/netdata/database/engine/README.md

 For our workload, we defined 32 charts with 128 metrics each, giving us a total of 4096 metrics.
 We defined 1 worker thread per chart (32 threads) that generates new data points with a data generation interval of 1 second.
-The time axis of our time-series data is emulated and accelerated so that the worker threads can generate as many data points as possible without delays.
+The time axis of the time-series is emulated and accelerated so that the worker threads can generate as many data points as possible without delays.

 We also defined 32 worker threads that perform queries on random metrics with semi-random time ranges.
 The starting time of the query is randomly selected between the beginning of the time-series and the time of the latest data